Town of Hampton

 2014 Nuisance Deer Harvest Permits

 The Department of Natural Resources (DNR) is working cooperatively with our community to lower the deer numbers in a manner that is safe, effective and acceptable to most residents.
-Nuisance Deer Harvest Permits allow landowners within the Town limits to receive special permits authorizing hunters to harvest antlerless deer on their property.
-The permits are distributed to hunters chosen by the landowner.
-Permit numbers will be determined by DNR on a case by case basis.
-Nuisance deer harvest permits will be valid for use by hunters only during the legal deer hunting season.
-How to apply for a permit: (1) Contact the Town Office to express your interest in obtaining nuisance deer harvest permits.
-Property Identification Numbers are required to apply; (2) DNR will assess the property for any safety concerns and the number of permits to be issued; (3) Qualified landowners will receive notification from DNR of the number of permits that will be issued for the property and any restrictions that may apply; (4)It will then be the responsibility of the landowner to solicit interest form hunters of their choosing to hunt on their property under a nuisance dee permit.
-Landowners will provide the hunter’s name and 2014 deer hunting license numbers to the Fish & Wildlife Branch (453-2189) to apply for nuisance deer permits.
-Once approved, eligible hunters can pick up their permit at the Hampton DNR office (832-6055).
-For archery hunters who are interested in helping landowners remove deer from their lands, contact the Bow Hunters Association of New Brunswick through email@example.com, or call John Craft at 847-1209.
+Nuisance Deer Harvest Permits allow landowners within the Town limits to receive special permits authorizing hunters chosen by the landowner to harvest antlerless deer on their property during the legal deer hunting season.
+Permit numbers will be determined by DNR.
+Please contact the Town Office to express your interest in obtaining permits.
+Property Identification Numbers are required to apply.
+Archery hunters interested in helping landowners remove deer from their lands, can contact the Bow Hunters Association of New Brunswick through email@example.com, or call John Craft at 847-1209.
 The purpose of this list is to provide the names of bow hunters to landowners, at the landowners request.

 Kennebecasis River Bridge #2 (by Kredl's)

 The Department of Transportation and Infrastructure advises the motoring public that the weight restriction on the Kennebecasis River Bridge #2 on Route 121 (Main St) in Hampton will be reduced from 25 ton to 15 ton effective September 5th.
-This weight restriction is necessary to carry out repairs on the structure and will remain in place until approximately October 31, 2014.
+This weight restriction is necessary to carry out repairs on the structure and will remain in place until approximately December 1, 2014.
 Weight restriction signs will be in place.
-Traffic delays are expected daily between 9 a.m. and 4 p.m. until Sept.19.
-The delays are due to repair work on the structure.
+Traffic delays are expected daily between 9 a.m. and 4 p.m. due to repair work on the structure.
 Drivers are reminded to reduce speed while in the construction zone.
 The Department apologizes for any inconvenience this work may cause.